Administrative law in Singapore: Simple ultra vires

 The doctrine of simple ultra vires can be explained in this way: a public authority cannot act beyond the powers conferred upon it by the law, usually set out in statutes.
 In deciding the scope of powers conferred upon the public authority by such a statute, the "reasonably incidental" rule comes into play when interpreting its meaning.
-The courts often do not take a strict reading of the statute, but instead interpret its scope to permit the authority to carry out tasks reasonably incidental to the tasks expressly authorized by the statute.
+The courts often do not take a strict reading of the statute, but instead interpret its scope to permit the authority to carry out tasks reasonably incidental to the tasks expressly authorised by the statute.

 A decision-maker acts in an ultra vires manner when it did not have the power that it purported to have, and therefore there was no basis in law for the impugned action.
 In Attorney General v.
 Fulham Corporation (1921), the court held that the corporation was only empowered by statute to provide washing facilities for the residents to wash their clothes adequately.
 Hence, a laundry service implemented by the corporation was ultra vires.

 The doctrine was implicitly applied in Singapore in Wong Yip Pui v.
 Housing and Development Board (1984).
 In this case, the Housing and Development Board (HDB), which was the landlord of a flat occupied by the plaintiff, purported to compulsorily acquire the flat on the ground that the plaintiff had breached section 48A of the Housing and Development Act.
-The provision entitled the HDB to seize a flat if one of its authorized occupiers had acquired an interest in any other real property, and the HDB alleged that one of the plaintiff's sons had done so.
+The provision entitled the HDB to seize a flat if one of its authorised occupiers had acquired an interest in any other real property, and the HDB alleged that one of the plaintiff's sons had done so.

-The High Court found that the plaintiff's son was not an authorized occupier of the flat, as the term was defined in section 2(1) of the Act as "a person who is named in an application made to the Board as the person who intends to reside in the flat, house or other living accommodation sold or to be sold by the Board under Part IV or any person who is authorised in writing by the Board to reside therein".
+The High Court found that the plaintiff's son was not an authorised occupier of the flat, as the term was defined in section 2(1) of the Act as "a person who is named in an application made to the Board as the person who intends to reside in the flat, house or other living accommodation sold or to be sold by the Board under Part IV or any person who is authorised in writing by the Board to reside therein".
 However, the plaintiff had not applied to buy the flat as he had, in fact, been invited by the HDB to buy it.
-Neither had the Board given any written authorization for the plaintiff's son to reside in the flat.
+Neither had the Board given any written authorisation for the plaintiff's son to reside in the flat.
 Thus, the Court granted the plaintiff an order that the HDB's action in acquiring the flat was illegal, and that the flat should be revested in him.